getodk/docs/docs/form-styling.rst

   will affect what HTML can be rendered, and how it is rendered.
 - HTML is not supported
   by other form rendering tools in the XForms ecosystem.
-  For example, HTML elements that work in Collect may not work in Enketo.
+  For example, HTML elements that work in Collect's mobile forms will not work in Central's Enketo-powered web forms.

 For these reasons, we do not recommend using HTML in forms (except the ``<span>`` element :ref:`noted below <custom-fonts-colors>`).